deepfence/ThreatMapper/docs/docs/registries/aws-ecr.md

 6. Assign the instance profile role ARN created above to the Deepfence Console EC2 instance.

     ![EC2 Instance Role Assignment](../img/registry-7.png)
 7. For private registry, fill in the `AWS Region` where the registry is located.
-Else, for public registry, toggle `Public Registry Information`.
+Else, for public registry, toggle `Public Registry`.
 8. Fill the account id of the target account where registry is located in the `AWS Account ID` field.
 In the `Target Account Role ARN` field, paste the value of the `RoleARN` from the above steps.

     ![ECR Add Cross Account Registry Using IAM Role Form](../img/registry-11.png)